saraswatmanu/scDoRI/README.md

 conda env create -f environment.yml conda activate scdori-env
 ```
+> ⚡ **Note**: The training process is GPU-accelerated and **highly recommended** to be run on a GPU-enabled machine.
+> While preprocessing can run on CPU, training large datasets on CPU is not advised due to slow performance.

 ## ⚙️ Usage
 You’ll work through two notebooks, using two separate config files to set parameters for your dataset preprocessing and training.